 Family Academic Programs at Johns Hopkins' Center for Talented Youth are designed for students and their families or guardians.
 The programs range from all-day or overnight programs to extended (week-long) educational explorations.
 Costs vary widely, depending on the length of the program and what it involves.

-Just from the research I did for this article, it seems like there are a bunch of amazing opportunities in all sorts of areas for students and families alike (not that I'm jealous or anything, but upcoming programs include traveling to Morocco!).
-As far as I can tell, Family Academic Programs are open to all students and their families, with no score requirements; however, if I find out that this is wrong I'll update this article accordingly.
+Just from the research I did for this article, it seems like there are a bunch of amazing opportunities in all sorts of areas for students and families alike (not that I'm jealous or anything, but upcoming programs include traveling to Quito and the Galapagos).
+As far as I can tell, Family Academic Programs are open to all students and their families with no score requirements; however, if I find out that this is wrong I'll update this article accordingly.

 There are multiple regional Award Ceremonies every spring, located in various cities throughout the US, China, and in Hong Kong.
 I discuss what the score qualifications are for these ceremonies in SAT- and ACT-requirement articles, but basically these ceremonies are for 7th and 8th graders who participated in the Talent Search and scored extremely well on the SAT or ACT.

-In addition to the regional Award Ceremonies, CTY also has an international awards ceremony called the Grand Ceremony, held every year at John Hopkins' Shriver Hall.
-This ceremony recognizes the absolute top scoring students from the Talent Search and includes all students who are part of the Study of Exceptional Talent.
+In addition to the regional Award Ceremonies, CTY also has an international awards ceremony called the Grand Ceremony, and it recognizes students who score two to three grades above Advanced level.

 The following series of resources and programs are open to all qualified students, including those who did not participate in the Talent Search.
 But caveat emptor: at least for their summer programs, CTY explicitly states that "when we assign students to courses, we assign returning students first, then Talent Search participants, and then other applicants" (bolding mine).